biubiubiiu/derain-toolbox/docs/getting_started.md

 # Getting Started

-This page provides tutorials about the basic usage of mmderain.
+This page provides tutorials about the basic usage of this project.

 ## Prerequisites